rmcsharry/minesweeper/README.md

 The board will fit any screen size from 300px wide up.

-However if you set a high number of rows/cols (eg. 30) on a small screen, you might not be able to see the squars.
+However if you set a high number of rows/cols (eg. 30) on a small screen, you might not be able to see the squares.
 For example, on 160 pixels wide it would look like this:

 ![small screen](https://github.com/rmcsharry/minesweeper/blob/master/img/screenshots/smallscreen.jpg)